osmbe/working-group-bylaws/minutes/2017-08-25 - board meeting.md

 We've invited the Open Summer of code people; and both Joost & Jonathan are considering a proposal

 Joost will suggest to the team that Dries might do a short introduction of Open Summer of Code

+## Code of conduct

+We talked about a code of conduct for OSM Belgium.
+This would help resolve conflicts in the community, if ever needed.
+It would apply to all OSM Be events and channels (twitter, meetup, riot), but exclude the talk-be mailing list since we don't consider we have authority over that.
+Though there is little explicit need for a CoC right now, having one in place helps a quick solution when something does go wrong.